fyne-io/docs.fyne.io/_api/v2.4/dialog/customdialog.md

 ```go
 func (d *CustomDialog) SetButtons(buttons []fyne.CanvasObject)
 ```
 SetButtons sets the row of buttons at the bottom of the dialog.
-Passing an empy slice will result in a dialog with no buttons.
+Passing an empty slice will result in a dialog with no buttons.

 <div class="since">Since: <code>